aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsb-to-spreadsheetml/_index.md

 The following example demonstrates how to convert XLSB to SPREADSHEETML in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB into SPREADSHEETML.
+Follow the easy steps to convert XLSB to SPREADSHEETML.
 Upload your XLSB file, then simply save it as SPREADSHEETML file.
 For both XLSB reading and SPREADSHEETML writing you can use fully qualified filenames.
 The output SPREADSHEETML content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}